Click her picture to find out more about her!

 The cornerstone of stopping the suffering among homeless pets is spaying and neutering.
 By spaying and neutering your pets, and feral cats in your community, we can prevent the birth of unwanted animals and save the lives of dogs and cats in need.
 There are many programs available to help make this important surgery more affordable for pet owners.

-Founded in 2005, CPAA’s De-Sex in the City provides low-cost spay/neuter surgeries and vaccinations for owned dogs and cats in Cumberland, Dauphin, Perry and York counties.
+Founded in 2005, CPAA’s De-Sex in the City provides low-cost spay/neuter surgeries and Rabies and Distemper vaccinations for owned dogs and cats in Cumberland, Dauphin, Perry, and York counties.
 Pit bulls and pit bull mixes owned by Harrisburg City residents only qualify for free spay/neuter surgeries and vaccines (if the vaccines are done at the time of the spay/neuter surgery).